A Spreadsheet for Deriving a Confidence Interval, Mechanistic Inference and Clinical Inference from a P Value

 Researchers who champion statistical significance should be wary of any sense of security in the conservatism of their inferences.
 Confounding and other biases arising from poor design or experimentation can make a harmful effect appear beneficial with a vanishingly small p value or chance of harm.
 Even when there are no biases, all the inferences described in this article relate only to a population mean effect, not to effects on individuals.
 An effect could therefore be beneficial on average but harmful to a substantial proportion of subjects, yet the p value and chance of harm will again be vanishingly small with a large enough sample.
 Larger representative samples are needed to adequately characterize such individual differences or responses, and also to quantify any harmful (or beneficial) side effects of experimental treatments.
 It seems to me that researchers, reviewers and editors should be less concerned about getting p<0.05 and more concerned about reducing biases, characterizing individual responses and quantifying side effects.

-The spreadsheet does not include adjustment for the inflation of the chance of making at least one error when you make inferences about more than one effect.
-I agree with others (e.g., Perneger, 1998) who have advised against directly or indirectly reducing the p value for declaring statistical significance with each inference.
-I therefore see no need to increase the width of confidence intervals when making several mechanistic inferences, but you should be aware of the upward bias in magnitude that occurs when choosing the largest of several effects with overlapping confidence intervals.
+You should be aware of the upward bias in magnitude that occurs when choosing the largest of several effects with overlapping confidence intervals.
 The accompanying supplementary spreadsheet uses simulation to show that, for two effects of about equal magnitude, the bias is ~0.5 of the average standard error, or about one-sixth the average 90% confidence interval.
-Bias increases with more effects but decreases as differences increase.
+Bias increases with more effects but decreases as true differences between the effects increase.

 Finally, some technical issues… I devised the formulae for confidence intervals and chances of benefit and harm using the same statistical first principles that underlie the calculation of p values.
 The effect statistic or its appropriate transformation is assumed to have either a t sampling distribution (raw, percent or factor differences between means) or a normal sampling distribution (rate, risk or odds ratios and correlation coefficients).
 The central-limit theorem practically guarantees that this assumption is not violated for all but the smallest sample sizes of the most non-normally distributed data.
 The log transformation is used for factor effects and ratios.
 Percent effects need to be converted to factor effects, as explained in the spreadsheet.
 The Fisher (1921) z transformation is used for correlations, and a sample size rather than a p value is required.
 There are also panels for calculating the confidence interval for a standard deviation using the chi-squared distribution and for comparing two standard deviations using the F distribution.